axelvaldez/radical-companies/_posts/3-fiat-model/2023-01-04-what-will-kill-us-first.markdown

       <th>Explicit Relationship</th>
       <td>
        <p>Inspired by J Kim Wright&rsquo;s Concious Contracts&reg;, these apply to <em>individuals</em> as they create or enter a <em>community</em>.
 Its goal is to make explicit that which usually remains hidden for fear of being ridiculed or rejected.
 It is the start of trust building in a safe pace (psychologically and physically).</p>
-       <p>This point is to let others know areas that you want to improve abd could use need help.</p>
+       <p>The point is to let others know areas that you want to improve abd could use need help.</p>
       </td>
      </tr>
      <tr>